 - Stop opening the freezer door to check for ice: This dramatically slows ice production because it increases the temperature inside.

 - Keep the freezer well-stocked: Having little or no food in the freezer makes it hard for the unit to maintain the consistently low temperature needed to create ice.
 Strive to keep the freezer at least half-filled at all times, stocking it with water bottles as necessary to add more bulk.
 Of course, you don’t want to overfill the appliance either, as this could restrict airflow and lead to warm and cool pockets inside the freezer.

 - Ensure nothing is too close to the ice maker: This could block the sweep arm and cause the ice maker to stop working.
 Leave the sweep arm and ice bin free and clear of any food or other frozen items.

 - Make sure the water line isn’t restricted and has enough pressure: A problem with the water line can result in small ice cubes.
 Pull the freezer away from the wall to check the water line leading to it from the wall.
 Make sure it’s not kinked or blocked in any way.
 Also, turn the valve on the water supply line to the fully open position to ensure full pressure.

 - Replace the water filter: If your fridge has one, and it hasn’t been replaced lately, complete this task now.
 A clogged water filter could be blocking water flow to the ice maker, causing it to run slowly.
 Once a new filter is installed, allow it to go through several cycles before using the ice your freezer makes.

 Schedule Ice Maker Repair

 Are you gearing up for a party?
 Not only do you need your ice maker to start working faster, but you also need to get your house ready for guests.
-Molly Maid makes entertaining easy by performing special event housecleaning on your behalf.
+Our fellow Neighborly brand, Molly Maid makes entertaining easy by performing special event housecleaning on your behalf.